 T he Greene County Historical Society welcomes you to our website.

-This Society was formed to bring together people interested in history, and especially in the history of Greene County.
-Understanding the history of our community is basic to our democratic way of life, gives us a better understanding of our state and nation, and promotes a better appreciation of our American heritage.
+The Greene County Historical Society was formed to bring together people interested in history and especially in the history of Greene County.
+Understanding the history of our community is basic to our democratic life, gives us a better understanding of our state and nation, and promotes a better appreciation of our American heritage.